protoncr/tourmaline/docs/usage/features/handlers.md

 annotation OnPhoto; end

 class PhotoHandler < Tourmaline::EventHandler
+  # This is needed for the macro which registers the handler
+  # to know which annotation belongs to it.
+  ANNOTATION = OnPhoto

   # All handlers need at least these 3 things in their initialize method
   def initialize(group = :default priority = 0, &block : Context ->)
     super(group, priority)